sonadukane18/Jenkins_Docker-Image_Deploy/README.md

 This project is just a sample project  for jenkins and docker image deploy.

 - `Dockerfile`: Automates Docker image creation for containerized applications.
-- `Jenkinsfile`: Automates Jenkins pipelines with code to build, test, and deploy software.
+- `Jenkinsfile`: Automates Jenkins pipelines with YAML scripts to build, test, and deploy software.